asquare14/Git-Cheat-Sheet/main.md

  - To Push tag to remote.

 `git tag new old`
+- To rename old tag name.

 `git tag -d old`
+- To delete old tag name.

 `git push origin :refs/tags/old`
+- Refrence to push the tags.

 `git push --tags`
  - To Rename tag.